• Skip to main content

 • Re-heat the tofu by roasting the slices once more in the pan until warmed up (or if in a rush, then use the microwave)

-• Make a Vegan BLT Sandwich: spread some dijon, vegan mayo or your favorite spread, then top with the smoky tofu, lettuce, tomatoes and cucumber.
+• Make a Vegan BLT Sandwich: spread some dijon, vegan cashew mayo or your favorite spread, then top with the smoky tofu, lettuce, tomatoes and cucumber.

 • Make a bowl with the tofu: top brown rice and roasted vegetables with the tofu and drizzle with the leftover marinade.
 You can cut your tofu in cubes before adding to the marinade.